Prevent Exercising Injuries: The Whole Body ApproachMar 24, 2021

 Lastly, another piece of advice I have a hard time following is to take a day off and let your body rest.
 When I’m training for a triathlon, or in a zone with my strength training, I fear days off because I’m afraid I’ll become complacent.
 Plus, let’s be honest, working out creates amazing endorphins that make us feel GREAT!
 But days off are essential.

-Active recovery, or what Paula calls ‘Restoration Days’ (and strongly advocates) in her Metabolism Unlocked program, can still provide you with your “rest day” and keep you moving at the same time.
+Active recovery, or what Paula calls ‘Restoration Days’, can still provide you with your “rest day” and keep you moving at the same time.
 So instead of a run, try a walk with your pup, play frisbee with the kids, or even triple up on your basic stretches that you do before and after workouts (without the workout in between).
 Even these low key activities can provide some happy endorphins, plus, keep your body happy too.